elizabellatran/elizabellatran.github.io/gameprojectspg.md

 <Br>
 <h2> Mice and Vices  </h2>
 <img src="assets/gallery/gamecover/micevice.png" alt="My Image" align="left">
-This game was part of a final project - and I collaborated by being a play-tester and proofreader for the script.  <be>
+This game was part of a thesis project - and I collaborated by being a play-tester and proofreader for the script.  <be>
 Download the play the <a href="https://jeblyfish.itch.io/mice-vices"> game</a>!